nkoson/gke-tutorial/text/tutorial.md

-[TL;DR: Run Kubernetes on two micro instances on GKE with no external load balancer to save all the moneys.]
+[TL;DR: Run Kubernetes on two micro instances on GKE without external load balancers.
+Cluster setup from scratch.]

 My excitement of running _kubernetes_ on Google Cloud Platform was quickly curbed by the realization that, despite Google's virtual machines starting at affordable price points, their network ingress is another story: Let's say you want to set up a simple cluster for your own personal projects, or a small business.
 At the time of writing, a couple of micro nodes running in Iowa will set you back $7.77/mo, but the only (officially marketed, AFAIK) method of getting traffic in is by using a load balancer - which start at whopping $18.26 for the first 5 forwarding rules.
 That is a deal breaker for me, since there are plenty of other cloud providers with better offerings to smaller players.